Egor183/advisors-list/client/README.md

 Backend: Node.js, Express, nodemon, concurrently, Typescript
 Front-end: React, Redux, react-redux, redux-form, Typescript

+## How launch

+1. git clone
+2. cmd:yarn in ./advisors-list
+3. cmd:yarn in ./advisors-list/client
+4. cmd:yarn dev in ./advisors-list

 ## Available Scripts

 In the project directory, you can run: